Toa Henderson wins at Pahīatua Shears

 Turning on the pace in now trademark mid-race fashion, Henderson shore the 20 sheep in Pahīatua’s final – in the Fouhy family woolshed in the Tane-Kaitawa area east of the town, in 16m 1.47s, 20 seconds quicker than next-man-off Stu Connor, the English shearer who holds a world record of 872 lambs in nine hours and who moved from England to Hawke’s Bay in November.

-Ultimately Connor was third, having shorn blow-for-blow with Henderson for a significant part of the contest, but better quality points enabled Southland shearer Leon Samuels to claim second place overall, with victory to the northlander by 1.609pts.
+Ultimately Connor was third, having shorn blow-for-blow with Henderson for a significant part of the contest, but better quality points enabled Southland shearer Leon Samuels to claim second place overall, with victory to the northlander by 1.609 points.

 Read more shearing and woolhandling stories here.